microsoft/fast/specs/calendar.md

 ### Accessibility

 *Consider the accessibility of the component, including:*
+- Dates have an aria-label to denote the month and day for more semantic meaning rather than just the day number.

 *Keyboard Navigation and Focus*
 - Users can tab to the first date in the calendar.